uihilab/HydroLang-Models/README.md

 This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab):

 https://hydroinformatics.uiowa.edu/.

 And with the support of the Cosortium of Universities for the Advancement of Hydrological Science [CUAHSI](https://www.cuahsi.org/) through the [Hydroinformatics Innovation Fellowship](https://www.cuahsi.org/grant-opportunities/hydroinformatics-innovation-fellowship).

-And with the support of the Cosortium of Universities for the Advancement of Hydrological Science [CUAHSI](https://www.cuahsi.org/) through the [Hydroinformatics Innovation Fellowship](https://www.cuahsi.org/grant-opportunities/hydroinformatics-innovation-fellowship).